 VIP Service includes express no-wait entry, private VIP areas, premium bars, exclusive DJ sets, tents, hammocks, and more

-An aside: Recently I was visiting my elderly mother at the Bel Air senior residence where she is residing.
+A note: Recently I was visiting my elderly mother at Hart Heritage Estates, the Bel Air senior residence where she is residing.
 We were looking at photo albums and reminiscing about the pictures.
 "Remember this event you took me to when I was still living in Miami?" she said pointing to a photo of me when I was in college.
 There we were at Miami's Bicentennial Park for the 2006 Global Gathering Festival.
 I had invited my mother to go for one of the evenings' shows for a lark and she had actually accepted.
 So there I was with college friends and my mother for an evening concert of Nine Inch Nails, Rob Zombie, and Avenged Sevenfold.
 It was insane with the huge crowds roaring and dancing to the music, but my mother had a blast.
 The music acts were so eclectic.
 We didn't have to camp out in the surrounding fields like many of the attendees since my Mom was living in Miami at the time, but my friends had wanted to, so we did.
 On the evening when I took my mother to the concert, I picked her up at her home in Miami and met my friends at the designated VIP no wait entry.
 It was a good thing we did that because the crowds were so huge we never would have connected otherwise.
 The private VIP areas, premium bars, and exclusive DJ sets made us feel super special, to say the least.
 Heck, we were just college kids.